angelosdimakos/Ideas_Logger/exports/AI  Meta.md

 - **AI System Design**: Tests are important to validate classes and helper functions and enable easier development

 - **Meta Reflection**: Implemented testing using fixtures and pytesting to check modules and helper function that help with refactoring.

+## 2025-03-24

+- **Tooling & Automation**: Trying to make logic in order to track entries across days in order to properly summarize.